timeplus-io/chameleon/generator/README.md

 3. observer, which is used to collecting the performance metrics of the target system, using the query capabilities provided by the target data processing system.

+# Build

+run `make init` and `make build`

+# Server mode

+run `generator -S` will run generator in a server mode, you can call REST API to create/get/delete new generator job

+run `make gen`

 # Generating Stream Data

 By configuring the `source`, random stream data can be generated, here is a sample source configuration.